ankurchavda/terraform/README.md

 The resource name is used to refer to the resource from elsewhere in the same Terraform module, but has no significance outside that module's scope.

 #### Inspect State
 Terraform stores the IDs and properties of the resources it manages in the `terraform.tfstate` file, so that it can update or destroy those resources going forward.
+The Terraform state file is the only way Terraform can track which resources it manages, and often contains sensitive information.

 #### Input Variables